routepoison/routepoison.github.io/htb/nmap/nmap.md

  this state of a port only occurs during the TCP-ACK scan and means that the port is accessible, but it cannot be determined whether it is open or closed.

 open|filtered:
+ if we do not get a response for a specific port, Nmap will set it to that state.
+This indicates that a firewall or packet filter may protect the port.

+closed|filtered:
+ this state only occurs in the IP ID idle scans and indicates that it was impossible to determine if the scanned port is closed or filtered by a firewall.

 ## Enumeration